 "If you're using estrogen-based contraceptives, you should focus on high-volume training sessions taken to failure.
 Since elevated estrogen levels are anti-catabolic, they preserve muscle tissue and cause a shift to a predominantly fat-burning metabolism, so you need to really push in the gym to force the use of glycogen reserves during your training sessions."

-— John Kiefer, physicist and the author of The Carb Nite®
+— John Kiefer, Physicist & the Author of The Carb Nite®

 Kiefer recommends focusing on intense HIIT cycles.
 Think about using a 1-minute-easy:30-second-sprint cycle for 6-10 cycles.
 He says that this will help you to increase fatty-acid mobilization and mobilize glycogen stores.